 The Fast Option: Start With Your Microwave

 This method works great if your squash is too large or tall to place whole (unsliced) in your toaster oven.
-It will also reduce the final toaster oven cooking time to around 25 minutes if you need to get your squash cooked faster.
+It will also reduce the final toaster oven cooking time to 30 or 35 minutes if you need to get your squash cooked faster.